toneburst/bline/README.md

 - K2 : Toggle parameter group
 - K3 : Currently unassigned

 Not all parameters are exposed in the UI display.
 Mapping Params to MIDI controller recommended!

 If you have a Novation Launch Control XL, plug it in and assign it to controller slot 16.

+If you have another MIDI controller, I recommend starting by mapping the following parameters:

+* X
+* Y
+* Accent Density
+* Accent Length
+* Accent Offset
+* Slide Density
+* Slide Length
+* Slide Offset
+* Rest Density
+* Rest Length
+* Rest Offset

 See wiki for more information.